 - small brushes for touch up

 I squeezed a small amount of paint into a plastic container.

-TIP: you can use paper plates or paper food containers.
-I bought a package of plastic “nacho” containers several years ago at Sam’s ~ there must be a thousand of them ~ and them work great.
+TIP: You can use paper plates or paper food containers.
+I bought a package of plastic “nacho” containers several years ago at Sam’s ~ there must be a thousand of them ~ and they work great.

 Place your pouncer in the paint, making sure you cover the entire bottom of the sponge.
 I folded over a piece of paper towel and blotted the pouncer on it, removing most of the paint.